 In year 9 pupils arrive from a variety of backgrounds.
 The aim is to enable each one to be in a position to start the GCSE course in year 10, and for most this will entail new vocabulary and learning new Latin idioms of expression.

 This course will teach pupils to understand Latin, so that they can cope with quite sophisticated grammar and vocabulary; the aim is that pupils should translate the language into good English.
 During year 10, pupils meet “real Latin” for the first time, which is always an exciting moment, and this study of Latin literature, both poetry and prose, forms two of the four GCSE papers.
-It is a wonderful thing to be able to read great Latin literature and to begin to understand what enables it to be called “great”.
-The syllabus we follow can be found here
+It is a wonderful thing to be able to read great Latin literature and to begin to understand what enables it to be called “great.

 It should be noted that Greek can sometimes be taught to motivated pupils; the structure of the course is very similar to Latin.

-Latin: the course continues to develop pupils’ understanding of the way the language works, with the level of difficulty being increased form GCSE.
-At this stage translating English to Latin is introduced, and many pupils fin this a particularly satisfying part of the course.
+Latin: the course continues to develop pupils’ understanding of the way the language works, with the level of difficulty being increased from GCSE.
+At this stage translating English to Latin is introduced, and many pupils find this a particularly satisfying part of the course.
 There is also a literature paper, both prose and verse, and pupils are expected to carry out advanced literary criticism.
 The skills learnt and practised in A level Latin are eminently transferable to language and arts courses post-school, and it is still true that a high grade in Latin is looked upon very favourably by top universities.
-The syllabus is here (course codes H039, H439)

 In recent years all pupils studying Latin have been to the Roman Baths, and several have been to lectures and other Classical occasions in Bath.